CritCatDigiPres/CritCatDigiPres.github.io/README.md

 ### People

 The project is led by **[James Baker](https://www.southampton.ac.uk/people/5yrbp5/doctor-james-baker)**, Professor of Digital Humanities at the [School of Humanities](https://www.southampton.ac.uk/humanities/index.page), [University of Southampton](https://www.southampton.ac.uk/).

-### Announcements

-#### Call for Participants

-> Working with the project team, participants will explore their particular digital preservation needs, have access to advisory support, and join a final project workshop.
-The deadline for expressions of interest is Friday 10 November.

-> See the [call page](https://critcatdigipres.github.io/2023-09_cohort-call) for further details.

 ### Funding